SeanMcTernan/RiverText/README.md

 </p>

 At this time there is no Frontend for the app, however it is operational.
 You can text any of the rivers in the rivers array to 833-589-0354 and receive a message.
 For example, text Stikine to 833-589-0354 and ask for the level of the Stikine River in Northern BC.

+### Motivation & what was learned

+In 2019, I was fortunate enough to successfully kayak down one of the most challenging stretches of whitewater on the planet in Northern BC.
+The Grand Canyon of the Stikine.
+Traditionally, the run takes 3 days, so within those 3 days much can change as far as the river level is concerned.
+Each evening I sent a message via satellite phone to a friend to ask what the current level on the river was, I would have to wait for him to check his phone, then the government website for an accurate flow reading, then reply.
+It was quite cumbersome.
+From this, the idea for this app was created.
+An app that would sit and listen for inbound requests for river levels on a given set of rivers and reply with the latest reading.

+To set myself an additional challenge I decided to write this app in TypeScript.
+I had not yet built a live app via Typescript, so I thought this would be a great opportunity to apply what I had learned in some courses I was taking.

+The app as it stands is in its raw form.
+Going forward I would like to have a front end to show a map of rivers that are available and add a host server for remote to send flow data from gauge projects we are also working on.